 “I am not going to sit around here and deteriorate.”

 It is crucial to note that these shows domesticize horror by making monsters approachable and human.
 Munsters is arguably the most obvious example of this tonal transformation, as it features specific horror icons like Frankenstein’s Monster and Count Dracula.
-Herman Munster is a version Boris Karloff, complete with the bolts in head and elongated skull.
+Herman Munster is a version Boris Karloff, complete with the bolts in head and an elongated skull.
 This is where things get interesting, as the only reason Herman looks like Karloff is because Universal owns the show.
 Unlike Addams and Dark Shadows, Munsters owns property in the classic monster cannon.
 Frankenstein is technically a public domain work, but only Mary Shelley’s version.
 You must have direct permission from Universal to produce a Frankenstein Monster that looks or acts anything like its version.
-The same goes for Count Dracula, as Bram Stoker’s character and work is public domain, but Universal’s interpretation of that narrative is not.
-Munster has an advantage in this regard, as it can evoke direct costumes and lines from these established classics, while Addams and Dark Shadows is focused to be more discreet.
+The same goes for Count Dracula, as Bram Stoker’s character and work is public domain, but Universal’s interpretation of that narrative is not, at least when these shows were being created.
+Munster has an advantage in this regard, as it can evoke direct costumes and lines from these established classics, whereas Addams and Dark Shadows are forced to be more discreet.

 Readers of this blog will know that I am a huge advocate for the public domain, and the creative freedom it offers to independent artists.
 I find this legal distinction between the shows very noteworthy because they use the public domain in a purposeful manner.
 For example, the Addams is about a human family, who have some supernatural qualities, but are still human.
 Addams thus invents its horrors, so it never oversteps onto Universal property.
 Lurch, for instance, is a clear successor of Frankenstein’s Monster, but that comparison is never explicitly declared in the show.
-That alone makes the Addams feel more rebellious, like its characters are castoffs of Gothic sensibility, or the discarded byproduct of Universal.
-That castoff nature seems appropriate for the Addams, as the show is largely concerned by the dynamic between acceptable and unusual, regulated or chaotic.
-Munster is also interested in this dynamic between normative and not, but it has a different approach.
+That alone makes the Addams feel more rebellious, like its characters are castoffs of Gothic sensibility, or the discarded by-product of Universal.
+It’s important to note that the show was based off a older newspaper cartoon, which I will spent more time with in a later post, and because that series began in 1938, well into Universal’s monster canon, it too was an reworking of these designs.
+That castoff nature seems appropriate for the Addams, as the show is largely concerned with the dynamic between acceptable and unusual, regulated or chaotic.
+Munster is also interested with the balance between normative and not, but it has a different approach.
 The Munster family look unusual, and come from an unusual place, whereas the Addams are an unusual family.
 The Addams act different than everyone, and they believe entirely different things than other people.
 They are genuinely welcoming, kind, innocent even, but they are also obsessed with violence and death.
 Morticia and Gomez are often thought as having one of the first sexualized relationship in television history, the kind which makes the Munsters feel like Leave It to Beaver.
-Addams is different than other sitcoms, unlike the Munsters, which wanted to fit in just like the characters in its narrative.
+Addams is different than other sitcoms, unlike the Munsters, which wanted to fit in, just like the characters in its narrative.

 “Darling, some people have a twisted sense of beauty.”